seshakiran/creditcardanalyzer/README.md

 ### Security Features

-- Your American Express credentials are never stored in plain text
+- No automated logins to bank websites - you download your own statements
+- Zero risk of account lockout due to suspicious login activity
-- All data processing happens in memory
+- All data processing happens locally on your machine
 - Transaction data is not persistently stored unless you export it
-- Optional encrypted credential storage with secure key generation
+- No credentials required - just your statement files

 ## Configuration